Ciela-Institute/caustics/paper.md

 overhead compared with `Lenstronomy`, which is nearly twice as fast as the "caustics unbatched cpu" line.
-This occurs because the pure Python (intepreted language) elements of `caustics` are much slower than the C/Cuda PyTorch backends (compiled language), this is most pronounced when fewer computations are needed to perform a simulation.
+This occurs because the pure Python (intepreted language) elements of `caustics` are much slower than the C/Cuda PyTorch backends (compiled language).
+This is most pronounced when fewer computations are needed to perform a simulation.
 Despite this overhead, `caustics` showcases a strong performance when using the batched GPU setting, especially in the more realistic scenario with extra computations in the simulator including 4x